 In October 2015, the Company completed the offering and sale of \$600.0 million of unsecured senior notes, consisting of \$300.0 million aggregate principal amount of 2.15% notes due 2018 (the "2018 Notes") and \$300.0 million aggregate principal amount of 3.90% notes due 2025 (the "2025 Notes" and, together with the 2018 Notes, the "Senior Notes").
 The aggregate net proceeds from the issuance of the Senior Notes were \$594.6 million, which were used for the acquisition of Elmer's and for general corporate purposes.
 The Senior Notes are senior obligations of the Company and rank equally with all of its other unsecured and unsubordinated indebtedness from time to time outstanding.
-The 2018 Notes and 2025 are redeemable at a price equal to the greater of (i) 100% of the aggregate principal amount redeemed or (ii) the sum of the present values of the remaining scheduled maturity date, they may be redeemed at a price equal to 100% of the aggregate principal amount being redeemed, plus accrued and unpaid interest.
+The 2018 Notes and 2025 are redeemable at a price equal to the greater of (i) 100% of the aggregate principal amount redeemed or (ii) the sum of the present values of the remaining scheduled payments, plus in each case, accrued and unpaid interest.
+If the 2024 Notes are redeemed within three months of the scheduled maturity date, they may be redeemed at a price equal to 100% of the aggregate principal amount being redeemed, plus accrued and unpaid interest.

 In November 2014, the Company completed the offering and sale of \$850.0 million of unsecured senior notes, consisting of \$350.0 million aggregate principal amount of 2.875% notes due 2019 (the "2.875% 2019 Notes") and \$500.0 million aggregate principal amount of 4.00% notes due 2024 (the "2024 Notes").
 The aggregate net proceeds from the issuance of the 2019 Notes and 2024 Notes were \$841.8 million, which were used, in part, to redeem an aggregate principal amount of \$439.4 million of then existing long-term debt, reduce borrowings under the Company's commercial paper program and receivables facility and finance acquisitions.
 The purchase of the long-term debt resulted in an aggregate loss on extinguishment of debt of \$33.2 million.
 The 2019 Notes and 2024 are redeemable at a price equal to the greater of (i) 100% of the aggregate principal amount redeemed or (ii) the sum of the present values of the remaining scheduled payments, plus in each case, accrued and unpaid interest.
-If the 2019 Notes and 2024 Notes are redeemed within one month and three months, respectively, of their scheduled maturity date, they may be redeemed at a price equal to 100% of the aggregate principal amount being redeemed, plus accrued and unpaid interest.
+If the 2019 Notes and 2024 Notes are redeemed, plus accrued and unpaid interest.